A Much Needed Violin Chin Rest Solution

 So, what is wrong with your violin chin rest?

 Look closely at the 2 photos above or you might miss the GelRest attached to the 2 chin rests.
-That’s because we believe chinrest comfort doesn’t have to be bulky and unattractive.
-So, we make GelRests in 8 different shapes, each one designed to fit a wide variety of violin or viola chinrests.
+That’s because we make GelRests in 8 different shapes, each one designed to fit a variety of violin or viola chinrests.
 Note: viola chin rests are often exactly like violin chinrests.
-Find one that fits YOUR chinrest!
-Go to the Fit Guide.
+To find one that fits YOUR chinrest, go to the Chinrest Fit Guide 2016.
 Print, Cut, and Place the cut-outs on your chinrest to determine which one is the best fit.

 Fits in Your Case